snsvrno/result-hx/readme.md

 }
 ```

-Some helper functions are included in `haxe.ds.ResultTools`
+Some helper functions are included in `result.ResultTools`

 ```haxe
 using result.ResultTools;